greenelab/nature_news_disparities/README.md

 - ` ./process_scraped_data/*`

      - this contains the scripts to pre-process the output from coreNLP into a format that will be used for comparison.
+     To run the scripts in this folder, you must run the scraper yourself in order to get the Nature News text.

      - to make the benchmark quote and location data, you run `run_process_all_years.sh` which runs the other scripts in the folder in the following order